endymion1818/deliciousreverie-2023/src/content/posts/javascript-with-drupal.md

 You'll notice in the Vitest set up above we have our test setup configuration as part of vitest.config.js, which saves an additional file.

 Test are located in **src/test** folder exclusively to keep them out of the way of the production code.

-However we do need to make one change to the production code:
+We also need to stop the IIFE from executing as soon as it's imported for the test suite, and before any test setups can be performed.
+This can be handled by wrapping it in this `if` statement:

 ```javascript
 if(!process.env.NODE_ENV !== "test") {